Lingfield & Dormansland Community Centre

 Layout and description of its facilities

 The Community Centre, as it is commonly known, is a registered charity (no.1076628) and established as a private company (no.3620572) limited by guarantee in August 1998.
-The building, originally a state school built in about 1858, was purchased by the Lingfield and Dormansland Parish Council in 1998 and leased to the Company for the purpose of promoting education, recreation and leisure-time pursuits for the benefit of local community.
+The building, originally a state school built in about 1858, was purchased by the Lingfield and Dormansland Parish Council in 1998 and leased to the Company for the purpose of promoting education, recreation and leisure-time pursuits for the benefit of the local community.
 Click here for the story.
 The Community Centre has had five major refurbishments.
 The most recent in 2014 in which the exterior and interior were redecorated and the ground floor relaid.
 It is centrally heated, has six meeting rooms, a garden, car park and the usual facilities and is fully accessible by the disabled visitor.

 Llewelyn Palmer Hall

 Llewelyn Palmer Hall measures approximately 16m x 6m (52ft.6in x 19ft.8ins) = 107m2.

 It is ideal for meetings both public and private, dance classes, yoga, children's parties, receptions, exhibitions.
 The Lingfield Film Club use this hall click here for details.
 It has a newly laid hard wood floor, a folding wall to divide the hall when necessary and new curtains and blinds The hall has a high ceiling, is well lit and equipped with a public address system and a loop system for those who's hearing is challenged.
 Patio doors lead to a delightfully paved walled garden.
 Next to the Llewelyn Palmer Hall is the Orpen Lounge which many users hire as a resting place, bar and kitchen facility supporting their function in the hall.